slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 Consumers can continuously poll a monitor to detect artifacts that do not meet the monitor's expectations.
-Detecting artifacts that fail verification is of limited benefit unless a human or another part of the system responds to the failed verification.
+Detecting artifacts that fail verification is of limited benefit unless a human or another part of the platform responds to the failed verification.